tawantinsuyurunakunarayku/QillqaqHMMmodel/README.md

-# SiminchikHMM
+# Qillqaq HMM model
-ASR for quechua language built with HMM
+HMM model to build a ASR for quechua language